kathyhernndez/portfolio_say_my_brand/chat_bot/README.md

 .............
 JSON CORPUS FOR THE CHATBOT WEB HOTEL

-Here you find a corpus for use in the training chatbot web for a web page the hotel.
+Here you find a corpus for use in the training chatbot web for a web page hotel.

 KEY WORDS FOR READ THIS JSON:
 "intents": this included a dic of key words and responses.